-BRIDGEWATER, N.J., May 20, 2019 /PRNewswire/ -- Insmed Incorporated (Nasdaq: INSM) announced today that it has commenced an underwritten public offering of up to $250 million of its common stock.
-In addition, Insmed intends to grant the underwriters a 30-day option to purchase up to an additional $25.5 million of its common stock at the public offering price, less the underwriting discounts and commissions.
-William H. Lewis, the Company's Chairman and Chief Executive Officer, intends to grant the underwriters a 30-day option to purchase up to $12 million of Insmed common stock held by Mr. Lewis also at the public offering price.
+BRIDGEWATER, N.J., May 4, 2020 /PRNewswire/ -- Insmed Incorporated (Nasdaq: INSM) announced today that it intends to offer and sell shares of its common stock in an underwritten public offering.
+In addition, Insmed intends to grant the underwriters a 30-day option to purchase up to an additional 15% of the shares of common stock offered in the public offering.
+All of the shares to be sold in the offering are to be sold by Insmed.
 The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.

-A shelf registration statement on Form S-3 relating to the public offering of the shares of common stock described above has been filed with the Securities and Exchange Commission (SEC), as amended by Post-Effective Amendment No. 1 thereto, and became automatically effective upon filing.
+A shelf registration statement on Form S-3 relating to the public offering of the shares of common stock described above has been filed with the Securities and Exchange Commission (SEC), as amended by Post-Effective Amendment No. 1 thereto, and became automatically effective upon filing on May 19, 2017.
 A preliminary prospectus supplement relating to the offering will be filed with the SEC and will be available on the SEC's website at www.sec.gov.
-Copies of the preliminary prospectus supplement and the accompanying prospectus related to this offering may be obtained, when available, from Morgan Stanley & Co.
-LLC, Attention: Prospectus Department, 180 Varick Street, 2nd Floor, New York, New York 10014; SVB Leerink LLC, Attention: Syndicate Department, One Federal Street, 37th Floor, Boston, Massachusetts 01220, telephone: 1-800-808-7525, ext.
-6132 or email at firstname.lastname@example.org; and Goldman Sachs & Co.
-LLC, Prospectus Department, 200 West Street, New York, NY 10282, telephone: 1-866-471-2526, facsimile: 1-212-902-9316 or email at email@example.com.
+Copies of the preliminary prospectus supplement and the accompanying prospectus related to this offering may be obtained, when available, from SVB Leerink LLC, Attention: Syndicate Department, One Federal Street, 37th Floor, Boston, Massachusetts 02110, by telephone: 1-800-808-7525, ext.
+6218 or by email at firstname.lastname@example.org.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of these securities in any jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such jurisdiction.

 Insmed Incorporated is a global biopharmaceutical company on a mission to transform the lives of patients with serious and rare diseases.
-Insmed's first commercial product is ARIKAYCE® (amikacin liposome inhalation suspension), which is approved in the United States (U.S.) for the treatment of Mycobacterium avium complex (MAC) lung disease as part of a combination antibacterial drug regimen for adult patients with limited or no alternative treatment options.
-MAC lung disease is a rare and often chronic infection that can cause irreversible lung damage and can be fatal.
-Insmed's earlier-stage clinical pipeline includes INS1007, a novel oral reversible inhibitor of dipeptidyl peptidase 1 with therapeutic potential in non-cystic fibrosis bronchiectasis and other inflammatory diseases, and INS1009, an inhaled formulation of a treprostinil prodrug that may offer a differentiated product profile for rare pulmonary disorders, including pulmonary arterial hypertension.
+Insmed's first commercial product, ARIKAYCE® (amikacin liposome inhalation suspension), is the first and only therapy approved in the United States for the treatment of refractory Mycobacterium avium complex (MAC) lung disease as part of a combination antibacterial drug regimen for adult patients with limited or no alternative treatment options.
+MAC lung disease is a chronic, debilitating condition that can cause severe and permanent lung damage.
+Insmed's earlier-stage clinical pipeline includes brensocatib, a novel oral reversible inhibitor of dipeptidyl peptidase 1 with therapeutic potential in non-cystic fibrosis bronchiectasis and other inflammatory diseases, and treprostinil palmitil, an inhaled formulation of a treprostinil prodrug that may offer a differentiated product profile for rare pulmonary disorders, including pulmonary arterial hypertension.

 The Company cautions readers not to place undue reliance on any such forward-looking statements, which speak only as of the date of this press release.
 The Company disclaims any obligation, except as specifically required by law and the rules of the SEC, to publicly update or revise any such statements to reflect any change in expectations or in events, conditions or circumstances on which any such statements may be based, or that may affect the likelihood that actual results will differ from those set forth in the forward-looking statements.